syednzaheer/AMACOS/README.md

-## AMACOS — Autonomous Multi-Agent Campus Operating System
+## AMACOS - Autonomous Multi-Agent Campus Operating System

-AMACOS is a six-agent pipeline that takes a raw campus complaint (text, image, or video submission) and turns it into a classified, prioritized, assigned, and SLA-tracked ticket — with a real-time dashboard and automatic escalation if nothing happens in time.
+AMACOS is a six-agent pipeline that takes a raw campus complaint (text, image, or video submission) and turns it into a classified, prioritized, assigned, and SLA-tracked ticket, with a real-time dashboard and automatic escalation if nothing happens in time.

-Built for Agentathon 2025 (GDG Hyderabad) against the brief: prove that a campus can be run by a central intelligence layer instead of disconnected, manually-operated tools.
+Built during Agentathon 2025 (GDG Hyderabad) against a running clock of 36 hours.
+Still proves that a campus can be run by a central intelligence layer instead of disconnected, manually-operated tools.

 ## Architecture